anthonysecco/ford-transit-door-interface/README.md

 ### Hardware
 The Shelly Plus RGBW PM is an ESP32-based device with 4 inputs and 4 outputs.
 The inputs can be triggered with a ground and the outputs are MOSFET ground-switched with 4 amps of output per channel and 10 amps concurrently across the four outputs.
 More details can be found here: https://kb.shelly.cloud/knowledge-base/shelly-plus-rgbw-pm

 Given this hardware, we can read the door open/closed states on all the van doors (driver/passenger/sliding/cargo) independently using the 4 inputs.
-Additiionally, we can trigger lock and unlock commands by ground switching the lock and unlock signal lines.
+Additiionally, we can trigger lock and unlock commands by ground switching the lock and unlock signal lines for 500ms.

 ### Software
-The default Shelly with the base Home Assistant configuration can perform these functions, but it requires workarounds and helpers that make it a less than ideal solution.
+The default Shelly with the base Home Assistant integration can perform these functions however it requires workarounds and helpers that make it a less than ideal solution.
 ESPHome provides additional safeguards and deterministic settings that ensure the device reads and issues commands according to specifics of the High Spec Connector.
-ESPHome can present these sensors correctly to Home Assistant.
+ESPHome can present these sensors correctly to Home Assistant making it the preferred solution.

 This guide will take you through flashing the Shelly and installing it into the van.
 Details on how ESPHome runs on the Shelly Plus RGBWPM are found here: https://devices.esphome.io/devices/Shelly-Plus-RGBW-PM